nunogoncalves/Scribe/README.md

 Note that you need the following environment keys:
 SHOW_DOCUMENTATION ('true' or 'false') and AUTHENTICATION_SECRET.
 The secret is used to build a JWToken to send as http authorization header.
 This is the way we communicate with services at Linkedcare.

+## 3) Files:
-## 3) This app already provides two json files to be consumed. broadcasts.json and gems.json that are contained in the public/docs folder.
+  This app already provides two json files to be consumed. broadcasts.json and gems.json that are contained in the public/docs folder.
 This will allow the client side to build the broadcasts and gems information.

+## 4) API
-## 4) To provide api documentation, you need to add your apis docs json file to the same directory.
+  To provide api documentation, you need to add your apis docs json file to the same directory.
   If you want to costumize the locations of these files you can add a sources.json file to the config folder which looks like this:

-    ```JSON
+    ```javascript
       {
         "services": [
           {